r-lib/devtools/README.md

   gitorious, `install_bitbucket` from bitbucket, and `install_url` from an arbitrary url. `install_version` installs a specified version from cran,

+Creating a new package:
+* `create("pkg")` creates a new R package, followint all devtools conventions.

 Check and release:

 * `check("pkg")` updates the documentation, then builds and checks the